gvwilson/sensibleadventures/maddy-roo/old.md

 trying to topple it over.
-Beside them a pair of maintenance bots tried to trap a nimble little ladder bot between them while the ladder bot tried to pry off their regulators.
+Beside them a pair of maintenance bots tried to trap a nimble little ladder bot between them while the ladder bot tried to get a grip on their regulators.
 The dragonfly bots that had dropped dizzysmoke on the village zipped and buzzed angrily overhead, each trying to get above the other so it could grab hold of its opponent's wings.
 A dozen other fights clanged and scraped around them.